aayberk/git_heatmap/README.md

 - `Net`
 - `Authors`

-Behavior:

-- Numeric columns are sortable
-- When a PR overlay is active, the list is limited to overlay files
+Numeric columns sort numerically.
+When PR overlay, author filter, or commit filter is active, the file list is scoped accordingly.
-- When an author is selected, the list is limited to that author's files
-- When a commit is selected, the list is limited to that commit's files

 ### Commits

-Columns:
+Main columns:

 - `Hash`
 - `Repo` in aggregate mode